Dictating a Novel

 IT’S FASTER

 I’ve “written” 3,500 words in an hour with dictation.
 The most I’ve written in an hour while typing is just over 1,000 words.
-That said, typed words are in a more finished state than my dictated words.
+That said, when I type words, the result is a much more finished state than dictated words.

 MITIGATES PERFECTIONISM